 Working backwards from the present, here are the venues that the New York Yankees have called home over the years in Spring Training.

-Tampa, FL — Inspired by the design of Yankee Stadium, George M. Steinbrenner Field opened in 1996 and has been the spring training home of the New York Yankees to this day, as well as home field for the organization’s Class A affiliate, the Tampa Yankees.
+Tampa, FL — Inspired by the design of Yankee Stadium, George M. Steinbrenner Field opened in 1996 and has been the spring training home of the New York Yankees to this day, as well as home field for the organization’s Advanced A affiliate, the Tampa Tarpons (renamed before the 2018 season, formerly the Tampa Yankees).

 With a capacity of 11,076 including standing room only areas, it is the largest park in the Grapefruit League.